DOI-ONRR/doi-extractives-data/research/13_sprint-preposterous-puffin/sprint-preposterouspuffin_results.md

 # Participants

-We tested 3 different versions of the home screen with different combinations of words/phrases with ***[??? will update tomorrow morning when we get final numbers]*** participants over the course of one week.
+We tested 3 different versions of the home screen with different combinations of words/phrases with 15 participants over the course of one week.

 # Findings